Skip to content

 cfx5solve -def input.def -size 4 -size-ni 4x -part-large -start-method "Platform MPI Distributed Parallel" -par-dist $hl -P aa_r

-The header of the PBS file (above) is common and the description can be found on this site.
 SVS FEM recommends utilizing sources by keywords: nodes, ppn.
 These keywords allow addressing directly the number of nodes (computers) and cores (ppn) utilized in the job.
 In addition, the rest of the code assumes such structure of allocated resources.

-A working directory has to be created before sending the PBS job into the queue.
+A working directory has to be created before sending the Slurm job into the queue.
 The input file should be in the working directory or a full path to the input file has to be specified.
 The input file has to be defined by a common CFX def file which is attached to the CFX solver via the -def parameter.

 The license should be selected by the -P parameter.
 Licensed products are: aa_r (ANSYS Academic Research) and ane3fl (ANSYS Multiphysics-Commercial).